 Summary : Embark on a voyage with an expedition spirit, as each day is planned to take advantage of the best that Svalbard has to offer.
 Scour the ice and tundra in search of the elusive polar bear.
 Search for lounging seals, grazing reindeer, and colonies of birds under the midnight sun.
 From close-up encounters with icebergs and glaciers to unique Arctic wildlife, this is a voyage of non-stop highlights.
 Birders will delight in sights of Ivory gulls and spectacular bird cliffs.
 Cruise aboard Zodiacs near the ice edge to view seals or walruses.
 Along the journey, the spectacular sights of wildlife in this stunning landscape will truly be experiences to remember.

-Activities : Birding, Culture, Hiking, Kayaking
+Activities : Birding, Hiking, Kayaking, Triple/Quad Cabins

 Mandatory Travel Insurance:

-As a requirement of participation on the Expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 USD and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+As a requirement of participation on the expedition, all passengers must purchase medical and emergency evacuation insurance with a minimum medical coverage of $200,000 and this insurance must cover personal injury, medical expenses, repatriation expenses, and evacuation expenses.
+Other conditions may apply based on pre-existing conditions.
 Clients must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 We also strongly recommend that all passengers purchase comprehensive travel insurance which would include coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips can assist U.S. residents with travel protection options.

-German Language Program Departure: (7/30/2015, 8/9/2015)
+German Language Program Departure: 8/1/2018, 8/11/2018